koreylgray13/koreylgray13/README.md

 # Hello, I'm Korey

-I enjoy working on projects that incorporate financial analysis as well as development.
+I enjoy working on projects that incorporate financial analysis & automation.
 I also like working with data management & pipelines.

 ## Projects